skip to main content skip to search skip to footer skip to accessibility statement

 • Southampton has a higher proportion of private renters than observed across England:

 • Those in the lowest total household income bands were more likely to have taken any drug.
-Although, cocaine usage was higher in higher income households
+Although, any class A usage was higher in higher income households.

 Drugs dashboard